antvis/L7/packages/site/docs/api/common/layer/raster/style_single.en.md

 ------

-`style`Method is used to configure the style of the layer,

 * The single-channel drawing result is controlled by a single numerical value, such as a grayscale image.
 The color corresponding to the numerical value can be configured by expressing`rampColors`Ribbon control.

 ```js